We may earn money or products from the companies mentioned in this post.

 You have to start somewhere.
 Today is that day.

 I want to share something potentially life-changing that could be a pivot point for your actions.
-It’s my new 8-day email series for the discouraged mom!
-It’s called, Stepping Stones; 8 truths for the mom who thinks she’s failing at motherhood on sale now on Amazon for only $.99 cents!
+It’s my new ebook for the discouraged mom!
+It’s called, Stepping Stones for moms; 8 truths for the mom who thinks she’s failing at motherhood on sale now on Amazon for only $.99 cents!

 Dear mom – God is using you in ways you can’t imagine!
 Learn how with 8 days of encouragement from Jesus’ words to the disciples in Mark 14!

 Failures, repeated failures, are finger posts on the road to achievement.
 One fails forward toward success.